maizzle/docs/content/docs/getting-started/installation.md

 - the Framework
 - a Starter project

-When developing emails on your local machine with Maizzle, you tipically run a CLI command inside your Starter project directory.
+When developing emails on your local machine with Maizzle, you typically run a CLI command inside your Starter project directory.

 That command asks the Framework to build the emails inside your current project, based on config files that it finds in there.

-With that in mind:

-### Install the CLI

-Install the CLI tool globally, so the `maizzle` executable gets added to your $PATH:
+Install the CLI tool globally, so the `maizzle` executable gets added to your `$PATH` :

 ```bash
 npm install -g @maizzle/cli
 ```

-### Create a project
+## Create a project

+Create your first Maizzle project by opening a Terminal and running:

 ```bash
 maizzle new